Durgasravanipenumaka/C-Programs/Structures.md

-## Create a structure to represent a student with the following members: name (string), roll number (int), and marks (float).
+## 1.Create a structure to represent a student with the following members: name (string), roll number (int), and marks (float).
 Write a function to display the details of a student.
 ```c
 #include<stdio.h>
 #include<string.h>